juliadomenciano/project-trybetunes/README.md

   * Create routes, mapping the URL path with the corresponding component, via `Route`;
   * Use the `Switch` of `React Router`
   * Use the `Redirect` component to redirect to a specific route;
-  * Create navigation links in the application with the `Link` component;
+  * Create navigation links in the application with the `Link` component.

 ------------------------------